Tendai: Later Heian

 During the later Heian period, Ryōgen 良源 (912–985) was an influential figure.
-He was the 18th abbot of Enryakuji, the Tendai head temple on Mount Hiei, and was an influential politician closely tied to the Fujiwara clan, as well as a learned scholar.
-Due to his influence, the Tendai school became the dominant Buddhist tradition in Japanese intellectual life and at the imperial court in Kyoto.
+He was the 18th abbot of Enryaku-ji, the head temple on Mount Hiei, and was a politician with close ties to the Fujiwara clan, as well as a learned scholar.
+Due to his influence, the Tendai school became the dominant Buddhist tradition at the imperial court in Kyoto.
 Due to Ryōgen's influence, Fujiwara family members also came to occupy important positions at Tendai temples.
 Ryōgen is also said to have hired an army to protect Mt.
 Hiei, and some scholars see him as contributing the development of the warrior monk phenomenon (sōhei).
-However, other scholars argue that warrior monks developed due to various other social and political pressures, such as the decline of the imperial bureaucratic state, the rise of temple estates, and the rise of noblemen joining the clergy.
-Whatever the case, the late Heian age also saw increased violence among Buddhist schools and temples (and sub-schools within Tendai as well), with armed groups resorting to violence to resolve disputes between Buddhist temples.
+However, other scholars argue that warrior monks developed due to various social and political pressures, such as the decline of the imperial bureaucratic state, the rise of temple estates, and the rise of noblemen joining the clergy.

+Whatever the case, the late Heian age also saw increased violence among Buddhist schools and temples (and among sub-schools within Tendai), with armed groups resorting to violence to resolve disputes between temples and sects.
 During this period, the main Tendai temples of Enryakuji and Onjōji resorted to armed violence against each other on more than one occasion.

-Ryōgen's most influential disciples where Genshin (Eshin sōzu 942-1017) and Kakuun (Dannasōzu 957-1007).
-The lineages of these two figures developed into two main sects within Tendai, the Eshin school and the Danna school respectively.
-According to Shōshin Ichishima "Genshin's Eshin school espoused the doctrine of the original enlightenment, while Kakuun's Danna school espoused that of acquired enlightenment.
+Ryōgen's most influential disciples were Genshin (Eshin sōzu, 942-1017) and Kakuun (Danna sōzu, 957-1007).
+The lineages established by Genshin and Kakuun developed into two main sects within Tendai, the Eshin school and the Danna school respectively.
+According to Shōshin Ichishima,Genshin's Eshin school espoused the doctrine of the original enlightenment, while Kakuun's Danna school espoused that of acquired enlightenment.
 The Eshinryū school used the ninth consciousness as the basis of meditation, whereas the Dannaryū used the sixth consciousness in the yogācāra consciousness [system].
 The Eshinryū school valued oral transmission of doctrine and meditative insight, while Dannaryū emphasized doctrine and texts.
 The Eshinryū school favored the "origin teaching" (honmon), and the latter fourteen chapters of the Lotus Sūtra over the "trace teaching" (shakumon), the first fourteen chapters, while the Dannaryū school regarded both sections as equally important.
-These differences distinguish the two schools."
+These differences distinguish the two schools.